davide-gurrieri/ph-metric-graphs/README.md

 sudo apt-get install libboost-all-dev # Boost
 ```

-To install and use the repository, please 'cd' to the folder you wish to install it, and clone it:
+To install and use the repository `cd` to the folder you wish to install it, and clone it:

 ```shell
 git clone --recursive https://github.com/davide-gurrieri/ph-metric-graphs.git